SiliconStudio/PfmViewer/README.md

  - install ispc (version 1.18.0 was used for dev) https://ispc.github.io/downloads.html if you have a different version (or unorthodox install path), tune the CMakeLists.txt to adjust the fallback path `set (ISPC_EXECUTABLE "$ENV{ProgramFiles}/ISPC/ispc-v1.18.0-windows/bin/ispc.exe")` to your version and actual installation path.
- - install cmake 3.15 and newer
+ - install cmake 3.15 or newer
  - Download ninja-win.zip from https://github.com/ninja-build/ninja/releases and put ninja.exe in a PATH accessible folder.
- - decompress the nina.zip in place, so that you have a "nana" folder which immediately contains the .hpp.
+ - decompress the nana.zip in place, so that you have a "nana" folder which immediately contains the .hpp.
  The release .lib for visual studio toolset 142 is included in the zip
  - open a "x64 visual studio tool console" (or execute vcvars64.bat)
 then call